These courses are hands-on, on-site, instructor led training that are specific to your facility.

 instructor or supervisor including an opportunity for interactive questions and answers.
 You

-summary of OSHA's bloodborne pathogen standard to familarize
+should also read this summary of OSHA's bloodborne pathogen standard to familarize

 yourself.